Marion Rice Hart: Early life and family

-Marion Hart was born in London, the fourth of six children of Julia (née Barnett) and Isaac Rice, a businessman who founded the Electric Boat Company (producer of submarines for the US Navy and others).
+Marion Hart was born in London, the fourth of six children of Julia (née Barnett) and Isaac L. Rice, a businessman who founded the Electric Boat Company (producer of submarines for the US Navy and others).
 Her older sister Dorothy Rice Peirce Sims (1889–1960) also became famous as an aviator and sportswoman.
 Their mother Julia B. Rice founded the Society for the Suppression of Unnecessary Noises in New York City.

 According to the cultural historian Hillel Schwartz, as paraphrased by a New Yorker journalist:

 "In 1903, Isaac Rice and his wife and intellectual partner, Julia Barnett Rice—both accomplished musicians—sought to escape noisy Broadway.
 They built a four-story mansion on the tree-lined drive, then a place replete with coaches and foreign servants, and largely free from cars.
 Julia had a medical degree; Isaac, a venture capitalist, invested in things like air compressors, submarines, and the "pickled energy" that powered electric vehicles."

 Julia Rice's campaign resulted in a federal law "quieting the whistles of ships in federal waters".